 There are several things you can do to become someone who can foretell the future:

-- Recognize What Will and Won’t Affect You- Will the decline of the Peruvian Poison Dart Frog affect the future of your business?
+Will the decline of the Peruvian Poison Dart Frog affect the future of your business?
 Probably not.
 What about the decline of real wages in America?
 Probably so.
-You should be aware of what kinds of circumstances will help or hurt your career, business, and personal life, and keep up with what’s happening in the world that can affect those areas.
+You should be aware of circumstances will help or hurt your career, business, and personal life, and keep up with what’s happening in the world that can affect those areas.

-- Interpret Events Without Emotion- If you’re emotionally involved in the outcome of a particular circumstance, you can’t evaluate it well.
+If you’re emotionally involved in the outcome of a particular circumstance, you can’t evaluate it well.
 Whether business or personal, you have to have emotional distance to be able to see anything clearly.
-Always make sure you evaluate the risks and any down side to your plans for the future.
+Always make sure you evaluate the risks and down sides to your plans for the future.
 Just because a woman loves the cutest man on Earth doesn’t mean she should spend the rest of her life with him.
 She better be able to step back emotionally and evaluate if he treats her well and can hold a job!

-- Look Backward Before Looking Forward- History can always teach you something.
+History can always teach you something.
 There is always a precedent for whatever present circumstance you may be going through.
 It’s all been done and there is nothing new under the sun.
-Before you look to your future and the direction you should go, look first to the past and understand what can be learned from those that came before you.
+Before you look to your future and the direction you should go, look first to the past.
+Always understand what can be learned from those that came before you.

 Commandment #8- Know Your Money